-- The name of the research study; - The name of the principal researcher to whom the personal health information was disclosed pursuant to the Research Agreement; - The date(s) of receipt of the written application, the written research plan and the written decision of the research ethics board approving the research plan; - The date that the approval to disclose the personal health information for research purposes was granted by POGO;

-- The date that the Researcher Agreement was executed; - The date that the personal health information was disclosed; - The nature of the personal health information disclosed; - The retention period for the records of personal health information as set out in the Researcher Agreement; - Whether the records of personal health information will be securely returned, securely disposed of or de-identified and retained by the researcher following the retention period set out in the Research Agreement; and - The date that the records of personal health information were securely returned, a certificate of destruction was received or written confirmation of de-identification was received, or the date by which they must be returned, disposed of or de-identified.
+- The name of the research study; - The name of the principal researcher to whom the personal health information was disclosed pursuant to the Research Agreement; - The date(s) of receipt of the written application, the written research plan and the written decision of the research ethics board approving the research plan; - The date that the approval to disclose the personal health information for research purposes was granted by POGO; - The date that the Researcher Agreement was executed; - The date that the personal health information was disclosed; - The nature of the personal health information disclosed; - The retention period for the records of personal health information as set out in the Researcher Agreement; - Whether the records of personal health information will be securely returned, securely disposed of or de-identified and retained by the researcher following the retention period set out in the Research Agreement; and - The date that the records of personal health information were securely returned, a certificate of destruction was received or written confirmation of de-identification was received, or the date by which they must be returned, disposed of or de-identified.

-16. Policy and Procedures for the Execution of Data Sharing Agreements
+16. Policy and Procedures for the Execution of Data Sharing Agreements and requires the execution of a Data Sharing Agreement prior to any disclosure of personal health information for purposes other than research.

-Policy #41 (Execution of Data Sharing Agreements), identifies the circumstances requiring the execution of a Data Sharing Agreement, the process that must be followed, and the requirements that must be satisfied prior to the execution of a Data Sharing Agreement.
+Policy #9.1.10 (Execution of Data Sharing Agreements), identifies the circumstances requiring the execution of a Data Sharing Agreement, the process that must be followed, and the requirements that must be satisfied prior to the execution of a Data Sharing Agreement.

-This policy and procedure sets out the circumstances requiring the execution of a Data Sharing Agreements prior to the collection of personal health information for purposes other than research and requires the execution of a Data Sharing Agreement prior to any disclosure of personal health information for purposes other than research.
+This policy and procedure sets out the circumstances requiring the execution of a Data Sharing Agreement prior to the collection of personal health information for purposes other than research